inaemon/client-segmentation/README.md

 # Step1.
 Data exploration (Using EDA)
 - Exploration of the 'client-segregation' dataset
-- Selection of feature group to be used for classification
+- Selection of feature group to be used for classification.

 https://engineer-inaemon.tistory.com/105

 # Step2.
 Customer Segmentation Project
-The final project conducted in the machine learning study Group of the data analysis society
+The final project conducted in the machine learning study Group of the data analysis society.
 - KNN, Hyunmin Kim
 - Multiple Logistic Regression, Inae Park
 - Random Forest, Hyewon Yang
 - k-means, Soyoung Jung
 - Decision Tree, Hyojeong Je

-Only the machine learning algorithm I conducted among the above will be uploaded.
+I have only uploaded the algorithm that I have worked on.

 https://engineer-inaemon.tistory.com/107